- — Kosher, Raw, Vegan

 - — Rich in Dietary Fiber, Vitamin C, Vitamin K, Thiamin, and Manganese

-Green Split Peas are small seeds that come from a pod of a Pisum sativum plant.
+Green Split Peas are tiny seeds that come from a pod of a Pisum sativum plant.
 Perhaps most interestingly, this product belongs to a legume family, even though many think it is a vegetable or a fruit.
 Each pod contains several peas, mainly green or yellowish.

 Fun fact – Green Split Peas consist of 75% of water.